harishvc/dropbox-analytics/README.md

 #Dropbox Analytics
 Learn Dropbox API & perform basic analytics.
 Currently this project lists top 5 files by size and mime-type.
 This project ignores directories and hidden files while processing.

-##What to expect?
-When the project is deployed you
-This project lists files are listed by size and type.
-Folders and hidden files are ignored.

 ##Get Started

 ###Register your dropbox app